List of tallest buildings in New York City: 1960s–1980s

 The 1961 Zoning Resolution incentivized the building of more office skyscrapers in Manhattan.
 Notable buildings to go up in the 1960s include the octagonal MetLife Building and the General Motors Building.
 Some early skyscrapers, such as the Singer Building and the City Investing Building, were demolished to make way for new developments.

-In 1966, construction began on the World Trade Center complex, including twin supertall skyscrapers measuring 1,368 feet (417 m) and 1,362 feet (415.1 m) in height.
+In 1966, construction began on the World Trade Center complex, including twin supertall skyscrapers measuring 1368 ft and 1362 ft in height.
 Known as the Twin Towers, they reshaped the Lower Manhattan skyline when they topped out in 1970, and over time, became an iconic symbol of New York City.
-Midtown Manhattan saw increasingly tall skyscrapers like the Citigroup Center and One Penn Plaza in the 1970s; during this decade, the city surpassed 100 skyscrapers above 492 feet (100 m) in height.
+Midtown Manhattan saw increasingly tall skyscrapers like the Citigroup Center and One Penn Plaza in the 1970s; during this decade, the city surpassed 100 skyscrapers above 492 ft in height.
 Another construction surge in the late 1980s increasingly embraced more postmodernist designs, such as CitySpire and 1 Worldwide Plaza.